-Their fears are understandable, but in reality Joe Biden is not the same as the totalitarian dictator with whom he now has to deal.
-He has just been hypnotised.
-There may yet be time to snap out of it – he would not be the first member of the American political establishment to experience a radical change of opinion when it comes to China.
-Biden’s government is likely to contain both hawks and doves; perhaps the former will win his ear.
+Their fears are understandable, but in reality Biden’s government is likely to contain both hawks and doves; perhaps the former will win his ear.
 But really he would do best to listen to non-government sources.
 Washington has spent decades guessing at Beijing’s possible motives, and it has usually guessed wrong.
 The time has come to stop imagining how things might be from the outside, and start consulting those who have been on the inside.
 Chinese dissidents paint a picture of the Party as a playground bully whose behaviour grows worse with appeasement.
 “The Chinese government will strike an aggressive stance but will give in easily if an opposing side holds its own,” says Chen Guangcheng, the blind lawyer who famously made a dramatic escape from house arrest in 2012 (3).

 Tiananmen Square Massacre survivor Wu’erkaixi suggests that Western heads of state need to stop seeing CCP officials as their trusted peers and counterparts.
 “When forming your China policy,” he advises, “consult with your criminologists instead of international relations experts.”
 Wang Dan – another hero from 1989, and occupant of the prestigious number one spot on Beijing’s ‘Most Wanted’ list in the aftermath of the massacre – has scorned Biden’s talk of making China play by the rules.
 “The Chinese Communist Party hardly abides by international rules,” he reminds us.
 “The United States must realise that there will be no improvements on human rights issues in China if there is no regime change.”

 The truth is that the Communist Party does not have the same goals as the West.
 It never had any intention of playing by the same rules.
 The whole thing is a façade.
-The court system that looks so civilised relies on the widespread use of police torture for its 99% conviction rate; the economy that looks so successful is really an enormous Ponzi scheme built on issuing massive amounts of credit, generating unrecoupable billions in foreign investment, and allowing no outside audits (1).
-Biden needs to understand that he is dealing with career criminals.
+The economy that looks so successful is really an enormous Ponzi scheme built on issuing massive amounts of credit, generating unrecoupable billions in foreign investment, and allowing no outside audits (1).

 What else is to be done?
 While on the campaign trail, Trump often talked about the need to decouple from China.
 But this would be an immense task.
 In 2017, the total revenue of US companies and affiliates in China was $544 billion.
 The closer we look at the idea of decoupling, the more convoluted the problem appears.
 As the political scientists Henry Farrell and Abraham Newman have pointed out, the Chinese economy is not a discrete organism that can be quickly and easily located and amputated.
 Instead it is a Siamese twin, connected by nervous tissue, common organs, and a shared circulatory system.
 The science of supply chains in the twenty-first century is forbiddingly complex – about as complex, they suggest, as nuclear physics.